mradionov/tleaf/README.md

 $ tleaf default
 ```

-  The command allows to switch back to default config and templates.
+  The command allows to switch back to the default configuration and set of templates.

 ***